-Connecting to Power BI/Other Data Sources
+Connecting to Other Data Sources

 ASM can connect to Power BI or other data sources to manage your reporting requirements.